NLP2CT/kNN-TL/README.md

 ```
 ## Inference
 ### Origin Parent Datastore Building
-Use the parent model and parent data to build the origi parent datastore.
+Use the parent model and parent data to build the origin parent datastore.
 ```bash
 PARENT_DATASTORE=${PARENT_DATASTORE} # The path to save the parent datastore bash build_parent_datastore.sh $PARENT_CHECKPOINT $BIN_PARENT_DATA $PARENT_DATASTORE
 ```
 ### Child-Aware Parent Datastore Building
 Use the parent model to inference on the pseudo parent data, with kNN retrieval on the origin parent datastore.
 Subsets of datastore indexes will be generated in `PSEUDO_PARENT_DATA`.
+You can also skip this step and potentially get a tiny boost at the expense of inference rate.
 ```bash
 # Combine the child target (En) and its pseudo parent source (De) generated in Pseudo Parent Data Construction as ‘PSEUDO_PARENT_DATA’
 PSEUDO_PARENT_DATA=${PSEUDO_PARENT_DATA}